Baqend/guide/src/topics/plesk/faqBundle.md

 SSL-encrypted web communication (HTTPS) is considered preferable over non-encrypted communication (HTTP), because it protects sensitive information exchanged between client and server.
 In an effort to accelerate the adoption of HTTPS throughout the web, new browser features are often only made available for SSL-secured websites.
 Like HTTP/2 and many other features, Service Workers can therefore only be used when SSL is enabled for your website.

+## Where can I learn more about Speed Kit?

+For all the details on Speed Kit and the technology it is built on, see our [in-depth technical survey](https://medium.baqend.com/the-technology-behind-fast-websites-2638196fa60a).

 <!-- Plesk End -->